What is the section 8 process and section 8 notices?

 your full name and contact details

-You can state any of the available 21 eviction grounds.
+You can state any of the relevant eviction grounds.
 It's best to be sure that any ground you state can be proven, as the court may dismiss your case if you can't provide sufficient evidence.
 Remember that you can use both mandatory grounds (where the court must grant an order if proven) and discretionary grounds (where the court decides if it's reasonable to grant an order).

 How to serve a section 8 notice?